 Carissa Atallah is an emerging playwright from sunny Southern California.
-Her work has been championed by organizations including The Kennedy Center, Samuel French, and The Playwrights Foundation—and performed throughout major cities in the US.
+Her work has been championed by organizations including The Kennedy Center and Concord Theatricals and performed in cities across the U.S.

 Her play BROWN FACE is the 2022 recipient of The Harold and Mimi Steinberg National Student Playwriting Award from the Kennedy Center American College Theatre Festival, and also The David Mark Cohen Playwriting Award, Distinguished Achievement.
 It’s currently a finalist in The 45th Annual Bay Area Playwrights Festival established by the Playwrights Foundation.
 In 2021, BROWN FACE was staged by the Department of Theater and Film at the University of California, Riverside—a production that went on to present at the Region 8 Kennedy Center American College Theatre Festival.
 BROWN FACE also received a professional, developmental reading in 2021 as a part of Playwright Arena’s Ghost Light Zoom Series.

 Her play VOIR DIRE, winner of the 45th Annual Samuel French Off Off Broadway Short Play Festival, is published and available for licensing through Concord Theatricals as a part of the Off Off Broadway Festival Plays, 45th Series.
 In 2019, VOIR DIRE was performed at The John F. Kennedy Center for the Performing Arts as a finalist in the Kennedy Center American College Theater Festival in the Gary Garrison National 10 Minute Play Award category.
 VOIR DIRE received a seven-show run at the Dorie Theater in Hollywood, California as a part of the Los Angeles Collegiate Playwrights Festival that same year.